Adverts on TV always show someone dabbing up a tiny bit of Bolognese sauce or a single droplet of juice from their sofa.

 Cleaning sofa cushions is easiest when the stain is still a little bit wet, but not so wet that it’s likely to spread.
 So it’s best to sort the mess out (so, for example, scoop the spaghetti off the sofa and focus on the sauce – that’s the bit that’ll stain).

-Plenty Handy Towels are designed for quick access, with single sheets and an easy dispensing pack.
-Keep them on hand so you can grab a piece and mop up your sofa spillage in record time.
+Keep Plenty Towels near to hand, so you can grab a piece and mop up your sofa spillage in record time.

 4. Raid your cupboards